idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 Even when you know about the stressors, the job hunt is still an emotional roller coaster.
 Expect to have "ups" and "downs".
 Have a support network with whom you can vent, share disappointments, and gloat.

-### Principles and Priorities
+### Priorities

-Priorities
+**Priorities**

-1. Get the best job you can
-   a.
-You'll have it for the next 4 years, this is a very high leverage activity
+1. **Get the best job you can** - You'll have it for the next 4 years, this is a very high leverage activity
-2. Get the job as fast as you can
-   a.
-Looking for work is expensive in stress and time.
+2. **Get the job as fast as you can** - Looking for work is expensive in stress and time.
 Don't drag it out.
 You'll have worse performance at work.
 And you'll be stressed, finish as soon as you can.
-3. Being over prepared is worth
-   a.
-You can't know what you can ask.
+3. **Being over prepared is worth it** - You can't know what they will ask.
 The consequence to being over prepared is you're ready for the next one.
 The consequence to being under prepared is you fail 1 and 2.
-4. Your current Job
-   a.
-Don't do a bad job, but this has the lowest ROI.
+4. **Your current Job** - Don't do a bad job, but this energy has the lowest ROI.

-Principles:
+**And remember**

-1. Don't leave a job got to a job
+1. Don't leave a job, go to a job
 2. Take Notes - You'll be doing this again
-3. Do it every day - makes it easier
+3. Do it every day - Small effort daily adds up

 ### Learnings from my last job hunts